Monitorr/Monitorr/README.md

 [![GitHub (pre-)release](https://img.shields.io/github/release/monitorr/monitorr/all.svg)](https://github.com/monitorr/monitorr/releases) [DEVELOP]

-**NOTICE** (12 MARCH 2018): This build is a release candidate for version 1.0.
-Master branch target release date is 15 March.
-If you are testing this build you will need to use a new local repo for testing. it is NOT possible to upgrade from a previous version of Monitorr.
-We thank you for helping us develop.
+**NOTICE** (15 MARCH 2018): This build is a release candidate for version 1.0.
+Monitorr 1.0 will be released ~18 March 2018.
+When this release is published, updating via the UI by clicking on “check for update” in the footer MAY FAIL.
+Please See [WIKI](https://github.com/Monitorr/Monitorr/wiki/NOTICE:-Updating-Monitorr) for further explanation.

 ## Features: